veedata/memories/README.md

 Description
 ------

 Memories is an easy to use package that helps to seperate clustered images from files and helps add metadata to files.
-The documentation is in progress and can be found [here](https://memories.readthedocs.io/en/latest).

 Installation
 ------